Choosing the best place to stay in Santorini is the important first step in booking your dream holiday – but it isn’t easy.

-The Southern villages are some of the best places to stay on Santorini because of their individual vibes – charming and historic, fun nightlife, exclusive resort hotels, and the laid back fishing village ambiance of Akrotiri.
-The multi-colored sands of their beaches have given these small villages global exposure.
+The Southern villages are some of the best places to stay on Santorini because of their individual vibes – charming and historic, fun nightlife, exclusive resort hotels, and the laid-back fishing village ambiance of Akrotiri.
+The multi-colored sands of their nearby beaches have given these small villages global exposure.

-Mainly aimed at a younger crowd, it may not be the best place on Santorini if you are traveling with kids as the party does tend to go on quite late
+- Mainly aimed at a younger crowd, it may not be the best option if you are traveling with kids as the party does tend to go on quite late

 Best Places to Stay in Perivolos